Advice to utilities and grid operators

 Business Process Management for Utilities and Grid Operators

-Unbundling claims to both legally and operationally disintegrate former integrated companies and put long established and economically important synergies at stake.
+Unbundling claims disintegrate former integrated companies and put long established and economically important synergies at stake.

-Asset management as an additional challenge deeply interacts with strategies concerning maintenance, investment policy and service levels and needs to be based on evaluated facts about the current situation and the susceptibility to changes.
+Asset management as an additional challenge deeply interacts with strategies concerning maintenance, investment policy and service levels and needs to be based on evaluated facts about the susceptibility to changes.
 This susceptibility can be optimally traced by analysis of business processes.

 As could be seen by professional experience the easiest way to gain best results is a top-down strategy.